FAIR-biomed/FAIR-biomed/README.md

 FAIR-biomed is a browser extension (for chrome) that brings open data resources directly to specific research situations.
 Consider, for example, reading a report in your browser.
 With FAIR-biomed, you can access additional information on any part of the report without leaving the page.

 To make use of the extension, first highlight some text, for example, a gene name.
-Press `Ctr+Shift+Z`.
+Press `Ctr+Shift+Z` on the keyboard (alternatively `right-click > FAIR-biomed search` with the mouse).
 A new box should appear prompting you to choose a data source to query.

 <p align="center">
 <img src="docs/img/bmp4_list.png" width="310">